donghai163/goson/README.md

 ```

 ### Loop
-Goson allows you to use Len() to get the length of a supposed array and then using
+Currently you can call Len() on any Goson object to return len().
+Allowing you to loop
-the Index() function you can retrieve the element at the desired index.
+through JSON arrays with the Index() function.

 ```go
 for i := 0; i < g.Len(); i++ {